yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/aeon-cdc.md

 By default, you have a maximum of two active replication slots.
 If you need more slots, contact YugabyteDB Support.

-## Configure YugabyteDB Connector
+## Configure change data capture

 YugabyteDB Aeon clusters are already configured to support CDC.
-To create streams and begin propagating changes, configure the YugabyteDB connector using a JSON file containing the connector configuration properties, including the connection parameters for your YugabyteDB Aeon cluster.
+To create streams and begin propagating changes, first configure the YugabyteDB connector settings using a JSON file containing the connector configuration properties, including the connection parameters for your YugabyteDB Aeon cluster.

+### Create Kafka topics

+If auto creation of topics is not enabled in the Kafka Connect cluster then you need to create the following topics in Kafka manually:

+- Topic for each table in the format `<topic.prefix>.<schemaName>.<tableName>`.
+- Heartbeat topic in the format `<topic.heartbeat.prefix>.<topic.prefix>`.
+The `topic.heartbeat.prefix` has a default value of `__debezium-heartbeat`.

 ### Configure the connector